I Can't Go On This Way

-I Can't Go On This Way is a Tyrone Davis album released in 1978.
-This was his third Columbia Records release.
+I Can't Go On This Way is an album by the American musician Tyrone Davis, released in 1978.
+It was his third Columbia Records release.

 Singles

 Two singles were released.
-The lead single, "Get On Up (Disco)", reached No. 12 on the Billboard Hot Soul Singles chart, while the follow up, "Can't Help But Say", peaked at No. 65 on the same chart.
+The lead single, "Get On Up (Disco)", reached No. 12 on the Billboard Hot Soul Singles chart, while the follow-up, "Can't Help But Say", peaked at No. 65 on the same chart.